KardeniaPoyu/MiniRAGuard/README.md

 [![Star History Chart](https://api.star-history.com/svg?repos=KardeniaPoyu/MiniRAGuard&type=Date)](https://star-history.com/#KardeniaPoyu/MiniRAGuard&Date)

----

 ## 🤝 Contributing & License

-**"In praise of the open-source spirit."**

-Whether you fixed a typo or built an amazing production app using MiniRAGuard in your domain, we welcome your Pull Requests!
+Whether you fixed a typo or built an amazing application in a vertical field using MiniRAGuard, we look forward to your Pull Request!
 See [CONTRIBUTING.md](CONTRIBUTING.md) for details.

-This project is licensed under the **[MIT](LICENSE)** open-source license.
-If you find this project helpful, please give the author a ⭐ **Star** for encouragement!
+This project is licensed under the **[MIT](LICENSE)** license.
+If you find this project helpful, please give it a ⭐ **Star** for encouragement!